Interaction effects on quantum Hall transitions: dynamical scaling laws and superuniversality: QHITs in the composite fermion representation

-{\it Model - } The standard approach to the study of QH transitions involves electrons in a perpendicular magnetic field with quenched disorder and Coulomb interactions:
+The standard approach to the study of QH transitions involves electrons in a perpendicular magnetic field with quenched disorder and interactions:

 The operator $c(r)$ destroys a spin-polarized electron at position $r$, $n(r) = c^{\dagger} (r) c (r)$, $B = \nabla \times A$ is the perpendicular magnetic field, and the interaction potential is denoted by $U(r)$.
+In addition, there is a quenched random potential $V(r)$, which couples to the Dirac electron density, and is obtained by shifting $A_t \rightarrow A_t + V(\bm r)$.
+We assume that $V(\bm r)$ is zero on average and is statistically particle-hole symmetric, i.e. all odd moments of $V(\bm r)$ vanish.
 While we focus mostly on $U(r) = e_*^2/r$, the case of experimental relevance, we also touch on the fate of $U(r) = U_0 \delta(r)$, {\it i.e.} screened Coulomb interactions.

+The problem as formulated in electron coordinates is formidable; there are no small parameters, since one must contend with the large external magnetic field leading to Landau level quantization, and the effects of both interactions and disorder are crucial and singular.
+Numerical approaches have suffered with the difficulty of going beyond the non-interacting limit, which, as we discussed above, is inadequate for describing many of the universal and experimentally relevant aspects of this problem.

-We study the problem from the composite fermion (CF) perspective, which provides new insights into the transitions.
-We use Son's Dirac CF formulation of the half-filled Landau level (for a review see Appendix \ref{Son_CF}) :
+Our strategy then, is to consider a different coordinate system in which the combined physics of interactions and disorder are perhaps more tractable.
+We therefore study the problem from the composite fermion (CF) perspective, which, as we show, provides new physical insights.
+We use Son's Dirac CF formulation\cite{Son2015} of the half-filled Landau level, which we briefly review in the next subsection.
+We then show how QHITs are realized in the CF framework.